Feb. 12, 2018, 8:40 a.m. | by Adriano Petrich | Categories: | comments

 Although they look pretty much the same they vary a lot in flavor.
 My alliance has changed over the years, when I was younger I was more of a Brie person..
 Nowadays Camembert has been often my choice.

 And in all counts doesn’t matter..
 It is a little more difficult to find small Bries?
-Yeah it ...
+Yeah it is ...

 This is what I do when I’m in a need of a simple dish1.

 The order is as follow: Cut the squid, cut the garlic, mix both.
 Finely cut the parsley (you will not have time later).
 Heat the pan on infernal heat, add the squid and garlic, salt to taste.
-3 minutes. turn of heat add ...
+3 minutes. turn of heat add parsley ...

 I decided yesterday that I arrived in one of those points in live that in order to move on you have to have a whipped cream maker bottle.